-Retirement means different things to different people, whether it is more time to spend with family, a chance to travel or finally an opportunity to take a rest.
-With all of these differences, what unifies us is a hope for a decent retirement.
+Retirement means different things to different people, whether it is more time to spend with family, a chance to travel or an opportunity to finally take a rest.
+With all these differences, what unifies us is a hope for a decent retirement.
 This means having a steady, reliable monthly income when you no longer work.

 Social Security, pensions and personal savings are the three major pieces of financial security during retirement.